Did you know?

 As this story illustrates, what shows up can absolutely be a result of the attention you gave something.
 Click on shoes, and they come back to your computer screen time and again, no matter what site you’re visiting.
-(In fact, this is exactly what is happening with me and a beautiful baguette ring I clicked on at the JC Penney website a few months ago.
+(In fact, this is exactly what is happening with me and a beautiful baguette ring I clicked on a few months ago similar to this one or this one.
 I’m not bothered; I think it’s gorgeous.
 It kind of makes me happy every time I see it.
-But I would remove the outer stones and only keep the center 5, and I’d put it on yellow gold, and I’m a size 5.
+I’m a size 5.
 In case anyone is wondering.)

 So based on what you click on, your computer screen can very naturally become it’s own kind of vision board.
 Be careful to only click on the kinds of things you want in your life!

 Computer software that uses targeted ads is just an example of how life itself works.

 Based on what you think, your life begins to take new shape according to the nature of your thoughts.
 So only think on the kinds of things you want in your life!
 Think less about the parts you hate.
 Think more about the parts you love, and think lots about the way you want it to be.